neozenith/neozenith.github.io/blog/posts/2019-06-18-Advanced-python-testing.md

 Person to person nag them and they'll ignore you.

-However a bot that flat out blocks their PR until it they perform some basic code hygiene, whilst a boss is breathing down their neck to hit timelines.... and then it gets done.
+However a bot that flat out blocks their PR until they perform some basic code hygiene, whilst a boss is breathing down their neck to hit timelines.... and then it gets done.

 I like to call this _getting someone stuck between a boss and a not so hard place_.